-Blog posts will cover three main topics: Offerings on this CRISPR Ahead Website (including Events); Progress in Development of CRISPR Ahead Game; and News re My Latest Feats, including how that news pertains to you.
+Blog posts will cover three main topics: Progress in development of CRISPR Whispers™ Game; Invites for feedback re Game features and for contests seeking contributions to Game content; and CRISPR news, including how that news pertains to you.

-This website got CRISPR’d during its birth process, expertly handled by Bob Paltrow, with critically helpful inputs by Jane Burns, Jamey Stegmaier, and whizbang editor Charlee Heimlich (“The Cuz,” Da’s long lost first cousin, recently rediscovered).
+This website got CRISPR’d during its birth process, expertly handled by Bob Paltrow, with critically helpful inputs by Jane Burns, Jamey Stegmaier, and whizbang editor Charlee Heimlich.

-Educators Special: The CRISPR Slide Show, which presents a picture book of my likely uses, can now be downloaded as a free PowerPoint document.
+Educators Special: The CRISPR Slide Show, which presents a picture book of likely CRISPR uses, can now be downloaded as a free PowerPoint document.
 Take a look.
-Start thinking about whether you desire or reject the uses shown there, and perhaps do the same for any additional future uses that you can imagine.
+Start thinking about whether you desire or object to the uses shown there, and perhaps do the same for any additional future uses that you can imagine.

 News About My (CRISPR) Diagnostic Tests

-Last February brought simultaneous reports from Doudna and Zhang labs that they had developed diagnostic tools based on me—named DETECTR (Doudna) and SHERLOCK (Zhang).
-The two groups are still fighting over the patent for my original editing tool where I use my Cas9 enzyme.
-But in the new diagnostic tools, I use Cas12a and Cas13a rather than Cas9, so any patent fight over them would be new.
+Last February brought simultaneous reports from Doudna and Zhang labs that they had developed diagnostic tools based on CRISPR—named DETECTR (Doudna) and SHERLOCK (Zhang), respectively.
+The two groups are still fighting over the patent for the original CRISPR editing tool, which uses the Cas9 enzyme.
+But the new diagnostic tools use Cas12a and Cas13a rather than Cas9.

-Patent disputes aside, my emerging disease diagnosis tools are likely to reach you sooner—i.e., in a few years—than my more publicized disease treatments.
+Patent disputes aside, DETECTR and SHERLOCK are likely to reach you sooner—i.e., in a few years—than more publicized CRISPR disease treatments.
 Add to that the good news that the tests can be done cheaply using paper strips that—after contact with a person’s blood, saliva, or urine—produce a quick and immediately readable result.
 Those are vital considerations in epidemic-prone areas where devices required for more complex methods are not available.

 All Sci Eyes need to know to quickly create such a test is a unique DNA (or for RNA viruses, an RNA) sequence in the disease agent.
-Each test delivers a version of me containing the culprit sequence to the sample body fluid.
-If my RNA guide find a match, my Cas enzyme snips away.
+Each test delivers a version of CRISPR containing the culprit sequence to the sample body fluid.
+If CRISPR’s RNA guide finds a match, its Cas enzyme snips away.
 And that snipping triggers the signal that, like a pregnancy test from your local drugstore, produces a readable color change.

 Given the potential to test for the DNA sequence(s) responsible for any trait, think of the possibilities!
-Indeed, such imaginings speed toward reality as I, along with constantly improving computer algorithms, enable ever more efficient searches for the multiple-gene teams that determine complex traits—e.g., intelligence and specific talents.
+Indeed, such imaginings speed toward reality as CRISPR, along with constantly improving computer algorithms, enables ever more efficient searches for the multiple-gene teams that determine complex traits—e.g., intelligence and specific talents.